 |Tare weight||26290 kg|

-Insulated containers keep the same temperature inside the container, regardless of the temperatures outside its four walls.
-They’re suitable for transporting temperature-sensitive goods.
+Insulated containers maintain the same temperature inside the container, regardless of the temperatures outside its four walls.
+They’re also suitable for transporting temperature-sensitive goods.

 Insulated containers often have a double wall.
-It’s vacuumed so it prevents heat and cold transfer between the outside of the box and the inside.
-Moreover, the interior is fully sealed to avoid condensation and moisture.
+The walls are vacuumed to prevent the transfer of heat between the exterior and interior of the container.
+Moreover, the interior is fully sealed to avoid condensation and contamination.

 Insulated container sizes and dimensions